Skip to content

 7. The workflow then handles everything automatically:

-8. Precompiles bytecode (for packages that need it)
+8. Builds all packages once (precompiling bytecode for packages that need it)

-Note: The workflow waits for each tier to be available on PyPI before publishing the next tier.
+Note: The workflow waits for each tier on PyPI before publishing the next, so a package never lands before a dependency it pins.
+Tiers are configured per package in scripts/release_utils.jac.

 Troubleshooting#